Dobby85/hearthjs/docs/addons/README.md

 Do not forget to call the callback, else the application couldn't run.

-*Note: If you want return an error in your addon, you can pass a parameter to the next function.
+*Note: If you want to return an error in your addon, you can pass a parameter to the next function.
 This will return an error to the user.*

 Example: